marek-g/rust-translation/README.md

 cargo i18n
 ```

-It scans the code and creates and updates the localization file.
+It scans the code and creates and updates the localization files.
 You can run it every time you want to update your localization files or compile `po` files.